potatoqualitee/psmodulecache/README.md

 The cache content for this module will always be the same, regardless of the cache lifetime.

-#### PnP.PowerShell
+#### PSScriptAnalyzer&colon;&colon;

 Simple module name followed by two colons.
 For this syntax, we do not specify a version number.
-The last prerelease found is saved **or the latest stable version if there is no prerelease**.
+The last prerelease found is saved **or the latest stable version if there is no prerelease or if the latest stable version is greater than the last published prerelease**.

 An update search is started each time your Action is executed.

 The cache content is updated as soon as a new prerelease is released or the cache lifetime has expired.

-#### Duplicate module name
+Note : YAML may need to use double quotation marks: **`modules-to-cache-prerelease: "Pester::"`**

-Duplicate module name are allowed.
+#### Get a stable version and a prerelease version of a module

 We may want to install a stable version and the last prerelease :